-Amidst the short stories, series, novel scripts comes a beautiful category of stage plays.
-While most other forms remain as written works, turn into short films, movies, and non-live forms of art, stage plays turn into live acting.
+Amidst the short stories, series, and novel scripts comes a beautiful category of stage plays.
+While most other forms remain as written works, and turn into short films, movies, and non-live forms of art, stage plays turn into live acting.
 Here’s how to write a play in 6 easy steps.

 Writing a play has its own hurdles to deal with.
 With the drama performed live with limited effects and characters to use, plays have strong constraints.